inside.ewu.edu

 Pre-requisites: admission to a Leadership degree or certificate program.

-Through an exploration of leadership history, theory, and practice, this course will allow students to develop a broad understanding of leadership and its complexities.
+Through an exploration of leadership history, theory, and practice, this course allows students to develop a broad understanding of leadership and its complexities.
 Traditional and emerging theories of leadership will be discussed as well as how these theories apply to individuals, groups, organizations, and society.
-Additionally, students will begin exploring their own thinking around leadership and articulate their emerging leadership philosophy.
+Additionally, students begin exploring their own thinking around leadership and articulate their emerging leadership philosophy.

 LEAD 502.
 SOCIAL AND EMOTIONAL DIMENSIONS OF LEADERSHIP.
 4 Credits.